fishinwind/workshop/content/Syllabus.rst

 Course Objectives
 -----------------

-  - Learn to manipulate large sequencing data sets with Linux tools and Python programming.
+  - Learn to manipulate large sequencing data sets with Linux command line tools and Python programming.

-  - Learn to manipulate and visualize data in useful ways with the R statistical computing environment.
+  - Learn to manipulate and visualize data with the R statistical computing environment.

-  - Learn workflows for experiments in ENCODE including ChIP-seq, DNaseI footprinting, mRNA-seq and variant detection.
+  - Learn workflows for ENCODE experiments including ChIP-seq, DNaseI footprinting, mRNA-seq and variant detection.

-  - Learn to visualize data from the ENCODE project in the UCSC Genome Browser
+  - Learn to visualize data in the UCSC Genome Browser

 Canvas
 ======